vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 });
 ```

 When we run this test it will create a new snapshot.
 Snapshots are an additional tool to have in your testing strategy as they will "notify" you when your markup changes.
 In the real world there were many times where I didn't update my snapshots after I changed the markup of a component, then when my tests were failing it was like an extra confirmation step if I really wanted that markup change.
+Apart from getting notified when your markup changes you can get more value from snapshots.
+You can assert that an error copy is shown when a network error occurs.

 Some important notes on the above test are: